jongrimm/btpdsnap/README.md

 # btpdsnap: snapcraft for btpd

 I wanted to take snapd and snapcraft for a spin, so chose btpd, a text based BitTorrent client.

+To build the snap, simple clone the repository and issue `snapcraft` from the base of the repo.
+A snap is also available in the store as btpdsnap.

-Three apps are installed as part of this snap.
+Three apps are installed as part of this snap:

 * btpdsnap.btpd
 * btpdsnap.cli